tikv/rfcs/text/0083-rawkv-change-data-capture.md

 **Checkpoint** will be affected by **Garbage Collection**. **Checkpoint** requires that all versions since **Checkpoint** are kept, otherwise **TiKV-CDC** would miss some changes.
 So **TiKV-CDC** will set a **Service Safe Point** on timestamp the same as **Checkpoint**, with **TTL** defaults to `24` hours.
 The **TTL** means that **TiKV-CDC** and replicate tasks should be resumed in no more than **TTL**, otherwise the **Checkpoint** will be invalid.

 Finally, in this proposal, one replication task will be processed in only one **Capture**, to make it right more easily.
-Splitting a task to sub-tasks will get better performance and scalability, but we must be caution to avoid any overlap or hole among sub-tasks, otherwise the correctness will be violated.
+Splitting a task to sub-tasks will get better performance and scalability, but we must be cautious to avoid any overlap or hole among sub-tasks, otherwise the correctness will be violated.
 Sub-tasks will be considered later.

 ### Recovery Point Objective